smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 PUSHEXPR <LEN> FROMREPLY takes one or two bytes (as specified by <LEN>) from reply specified by REPLY-OFFSET, at offset within reply as specified by OFFSET-WITHIN-REPLY, and pushes it to the expression stack (if expression stack is exceeded, it will cause YOCTOVM_EXPRSTACKOVERFLOW VM exception).
 The idea of the PUSHEXPR <LEN> FROMREPLY instruction is that, assuming that one knows the format of reply, she can extract multiple parameters from the replies.
 Note that due to convention that first byte of reply is the errorcode, \|PUSHEXPR_1BYTE_FROMREPLY\|REPLY-OFFSET\|0\| is the same as \|PUSHEXPR_ERRORCODE\|REPLY-OFFSET\|.

+**\ YOCTOVM_OP_PUSHEXPR_EXPR \| EXPR-OFFSET \|**

+where YOCTOVM_OP_PUSHEXPR_EXPR is a 1-byte opcode, and EXPR-OFFSET is a 1-byte offset of the expression which needs to be duplicated on the top of the expression stack.

+PUSHEXPR_EXPR instruction peeks a value from the expression stack without removing it from the stack; the value is specified by EXPR-OFFSET, so that EXPR-OFFSET == 0 means "topmost value on the stack", EXPR-OFFSET == 1 means "second topmost value on the stack" and so on.
+If EXPR-OFFSET is greater than current expression stack size, this will cause YOCTOVM_EXPRSTACKINVALIDINDEX exception.

+PUSHEXPR_EXPR instruction is mostly useful within PARALLEL environments (see note on it's specifics in description of YoctoVM-Medium), but is supported in YoctoVM-Small too.

 **\| YOCTOVM_OP_POPEXPR \|**